 Although we are aware of most of its benefits and our need to have it in abundance in our bodies, still even half of us are deficient in this nutrient and unaware of it.
 This article will tell you why or how important it is to our general health or why it helps our bodies function better.

 Magnesium can be used in numerous cases of health disorders.
-It is mostly ignored because it is not a drug, even though it is more powerful than drugs in many cases.
+It is mostly ignored because it is not a med, even though it is more powerful than meds in many cases.

 That’s why it is often used for life-threatening and emergency situations like seizures and heart failure.
 In addition, it is used Iin cases of pregnant women who come in with pre-term labor, or high blood pressure of pregnancy (pre-eclampsia) or seizures, so they are given continuous high doses of intravenous magnesium.

 Moreover, if someone is dying of a life-threatening arrhythmia (or irregular heart beat), he is given intravenous magnesium.
 In cases of constipation or when the patient is getting prepared for colonoscopy, they are prescribed milk of magnesia or a green bottle of liquid magnesium citrate, which empties their bowels.